-Research and Training Institute of the Ministry of Justice Mission.

-The Research and Training Institute of the Ministry of Justice conducts a wide range of activities, including (i) statistical research related to criminal justice policies in general, and publication of the White Paper on Crime, which summarizes crime trends, the actual status of offender treatment, and important current issues in Japan, as well as the Research Department Reports themed on individual issues. (ii) various kinds of training for Ministry of Justice officials (except for officials of correctional institutions, Immigration Services Agency, and Public Security Intelligence Agency) depending on their career experience and specialties, (iii) international cooperation such as international training for criminal justice practitioners in various countries and contributions to the United Nations on the activities of crime prevention and criminal justice, and (iv) legal technical assistance to developing countries, mainly in the Asian region (drafting legislation and regulations, improvement of legal and judicial systems, and capacity-building of legal practitioners).
+Research and Training Institute of the Ministry of Justice Mission The Research and Training Institute of the Ministry of Justice conducts a wide range of activities, including: - (i) conducting research on criminal justice policies and publishing the White Paper on Crime, which summarizes crime trends, the actual status of offender treatment and important current issues, as well as the Research Department Report focusing on specific issues; - (ii) providing various kinds of training for Ministry of Justice officials according to their career experience and specialties; - (iii) promoting international cooperation such as providing international training for criminal justice practitioners in various countries and contributing to the United Nations on the activities of crime prevention and criminal justice; and - (iv) providing legal technical assistance to developing countries, mainly in Asia, such as assisting drafting legislation and regulations, improvement of legal and judicial systems, and capacity-building of legal practitioners.
 Publication of the White Paper on Crime and English Version The White Paper on Crime is published once a year.
 The report consists of a routine part and a special feature.
 The routine part covers general matters of criminal justice, such as crime trends and offender treatment of the previous year based on an analysis of the related statistics.
 The special feature covers themes according to current criminal policy issues.
-Special 2023 Version The Juvenile Delinquents and their Growing Enviroments 2022 Version (i) COVID-19 Pandemic and Criminal Justice (ii) Attitudes and Values of Offenders and Juvenile Delinquents 2021 Version Fraud Offenders The White Paper on Crime considers readability by using many colored charts, and the Institute is continuing to work on improving its contents and resources.
+Recent Special Feature 2024 Version Actual Conditions and Treatment of Female Offenders 2023 Version The Juvenile Delinquents and their Growing Enviroments 2022 Version (i) COVID-19 Pandemic and Criminal Justice (ii) Attitudes and Values of Offenders and Juvenile Delinquents The White Paper on Crime considers readability by using many colored charts, and the Institute is continuing to work on improving its contents and resources.
 Both Japanese and English versions can be easily accessed on the Ministry of Justice website.
+White Paper on Crime Website